Pool Safety Inspection in Victoria: Everything Property Owners Need to Know

 The Pool Barrier

 Must be at least 1.2 metres high on the outside.
 Free of gaps that could allow a young child to pass through (under 100mm at any point).
-Constructed so a child cannot climb it — horizontal rails at more than 900mm spacing are a common problem.
-Continuous with no compromised areas.
+Constructed so a child cannot climb it — horizontal rails set closer than 900mm apart are a common problem, because a child can use them as footholds, like the rungs of a ladder.
+Climbable horizontal members must be at least 900mm apart.
+No climbable rail — inside or outside — may sit within the barrier’s clear span / non-climbable zone; the exact figures depend on the standard your pool was built to.
+If you’re unsure, contact us to arrange an inspection.

 Pool Gates